rossmacarthur/goldie/README.md

 ## 🚀 Getting started

-Add the following to your Cargo manifest.
+Add `goldie` to your project as a dev dependency.

 ```sh
 cargo add goldie --dev